Excessive Pronation Causes Strain on Lower Limbs

 Every time you walk or run your foot naturally pronates and supinates to absorb shock.

-This movement becomes a mobile adaptor as you step on the ground and then it swings into a rigid lever to help you propel forward.
+This movement allows your foot to become a mobile adaptor as you step on the ground.
+It then it swings into a rigid lever to help you propel forward.
 This mechanical process is a natural marvel, however if you have low arches or poor form it can be thrown out of balance.

 When your foot is too flexible and stays as a mobile adaptor through most of the gait cycle, excessive pronation occurs.
 This can also occur when you have low arches, allowing the foot to sink inward with each step.